We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Is Lipozene dangerous?

-There is a risk of dehydration and choking when taking Lipozene.
-This is because glucomannan is extremely effective at absorbing water, and, if not swallowed properly, can expand in the throat and become a choking hazard.
+There is also a risk of choking on Lipozene capsules.
+This is because glucomannan is extremely effective at absorbing water.
+Therefore, if a person does not swallow capsules with plenty of water, it can expand in the throat and become a choking hazard.

 Glucomannan may also reduce the absorption of some medications.

-A person should always speak with a doctor before trying Lipozene for weight loss.
+A person always needs to speak with a doctor before trying Lipozene for weight loss.

-Lipozene is a well-reviewed dietary supplement.
-The active ingredient, called glucomannan, is a natural fiber that may benefit the body when a person takes it regularly with plenty of water.
+Lipozene is a dietary weight loss supplement with limited scientific research backing its effectiveness and safety.
+The active ingredient, glucomannan, is a natural fiber that may benefit weight loss when a person takes it regularly with plenty of water.

 No supplement can replace dietary and lifestyle changes for weight loss.
 Taking Lipozene may help support weight loss efforts for some people, though any additional weight loss resulting from the supplement is typically mild.